Aura logo

 Aura offers 9 services including 3-bureau credit monitoring, Identity theft insurance ($1M-$5M), AI-powered fraud alerts, Dark web monitoring, VPN, and 4 more.

-Aura is best suited for Families needing credit monitoring + digital security, People who want one subscription instead of multiple security tools, Parents wanting parental controls with credit monitoring.
+Aura has profile signals associated with Families needing credit monitoring + digital security, People who want one subscription instead of multiple security tools, Parents wanting parental controls with credit monitoring.

 What are the strengths and weaknesses of Aura?